holypeachy/HolyAudio2D/README.md

 Notes: I'm almost done with the first version, some testing has been done.

 Unity Editor Version: 2021.3.11f1 (This is the version of editor I used to make this.
 It will most likely work on later version although I have not tried)
 Latest Version: 0.1.0 (To Be Released)
+[Documentation](https://docs.google.com/document/d/1NnbtP8w3GX-GcGULysWSbU4jnxgUk0piskP12fAMbic/edit?usp=sharing), this will be updated as the project progresses.

 ---
 ### Recent Work: